 You can use a commercial real estate loan to purchase a property, renovate an existing location, or refinance real estate debt on a property you already own.

-Commercial real estate loans, also known as commercial property mortgages, work by letting individuals and business owners use the property to secure the loan.
+Commercial real estate loans, also known as commercial property mortgages, work by letting individuals and business owners leverage the property to secure the loan.
 In other words, your lender will have a legal claim to the property until you pay off your loan.
 If you can’t pay back your debt obligations or default, your lender will be able to seize the property.

 Just like a traditional residential mortgage, a portion of your payments on your commercial real estate loan will go towards equity in the property.
 You’ll also pay a portion towards interest for the lender.
 Over time, you’ll continue to build up equity in the property until you own it outright.
 Once this happens, you’ll have no other obligations to your lender.